Anna DeCosta Banks

-Anna DeCosta Banks (September 2, 1869 – November 29, 1930) was employed at the Hospital and Training School for Nurses in Charleston, South Carolina, where she was the first head nurse.
-Banks is known for her nursing career, as well as a later position held as superintendent for 32 years at the same training school for nurses.
+Anna DeCosta Banks (September 2, 1869 – November 29, 1930) was an American nurse, and the first head nurse at the Hospital and Training School for Nurses in Charleston, South Carolina.
+Banks is known for her nursing career, as well as a later position as superintendent for 32 years at the same training school for nurses.
 Specifically designed for women of color, this hospital was later renamed McClennan-Banks Memorial Hospital in her honor.